SoftwareAG/universalmessaging-server-docker-samples/README.md

 * **INIT_JAVA_MEM_SIZE**    :   Initial Java Heap Size (in MB)
 * **MAX_JAVA_MEM_SIZE**     :   Maximum Java Heap Size (in MB)
 * **MAX_DIRECT_MEM_SIZE**   :   Maximum Direct Memory Size (in GB)
-* **BASIC_AUTH_ENABLE**     :   Enable the Basic auth on server
+* **BASIC_AUTH_ENABLE**     :   Enable the Basic authentication on the server
-* **BASIC_AUTH_MANDATORY**  :   Enabel and Mandate the Basic auth on server
+* **BASIC_AUTH_MANDATORY**  :   Enable and Mandate the Basic authentication on the server

-Note: Default value for all the above runtime parameters is whatever present in the Server_Common.conf of that particular Universal Messaging instance in the installation.
+Note: The default value for all the above runtime parameters is whatever is present in the Server_Common.conf file of that particular Universal Messaging instance in the installation.

 You can pass the configurations as follows:

 	docker run -e REALM_NAME=umtest -e INIT_JAVA_MEM_SIZE=2048 -e MAX_JAVA_MEM_SIZE=2048
-	-e MAX_DIRECT_MEM_SIZE=3G -e BASIC_AUTH_ENABLE=Y -e BASIC_AUTH_MANDATORY=Y -p 9020:9000 --name umcontainer universalmessaging-server:1
+	-e MAX_DIRECT_MEM_SIZE=3G -e BASIC_AUTH_ENABLE=Y -e BASIC_AUTH_MANDATORY=Y -p 9020:9000
+	--name umcontainer universalmessaging-server:1

 Interacting with the container
 ==============================
-You can able to connect to the Universal Messaging relam server using mapped port.
+You can connect to the Universal Messaging realm server using a mapped port.

 You can then stop the realm server by bringing down its container: